nazar-art/TimeAssistant/README.md

-s project you have to do:
+For add project you have to do:

     - add all jars under lib/* to classpath

     - create new database with your credential (root / password) - for ex. - _hotel_ordering_db